TritonDataCenter/java-manta/README.md

 on the install process [available online](http://docs.oracle.com/javase/8/docs/technotes/guides/security/p11guide.html), but not much guidance on what to do per distro / operating system.

-Below is a list of distros / operating systems and the packages and locates of libnss.
+Below is a list of distros / operating systems and the packages and locations of libnss.

 **Ubuntu**